nitzan-repo/python-final/README.md

 Before running the tool, ensure you have the following installed and configured:
 1. **Python** (version 3.8 or higher recommended).
-2. **AWS CLI** configured on your machine with appropriate permissions.
-3. **AWS Credentials / Profile:** Ensure your environment has valid AWS credentials set via `aws configure` or environment variables with permissions to manage EC2, S3, Route53, and SSM Parameter Store.
+2. **AWS Credentials / Profile:** Ensure your environment has valid AWS credentials set via `aws configure` or environment variables with permissions to manage EC2, S3, Route53, and SSM Parameter Store.

 ---